 Let me start by saying all families have different styles of parenting, and everyone’s house is a different size and shape.

-If you have a 500 square foot apartment, then you will likely have no problem hearing your baby from anywhere in your home – and you probably will not need a baby monitor.
+If you have a 500 square foot apartment, then you will likely have no problem hearing your baby from anywhere in your home.
+You probably will not need a baby monitor.
 However, a family that has a 3,000 square foot home with 3 floors may very well need monitors placed strategically throughout the house.

 What About Movement Monitors?